Taking Leave from Dietetic Practice in New Zealand

 Changing your practising status?

-The following is generic advice for taking leave from practice/becoming Non-Practising.
-There is also some information under Frequently Asked Questions.
-If you have any queries or your individual circumstances fall outside this advice, practitioners should contact the board to discuss further.
+The following is generic advice for taking leave from practice and becoming Non-Practising.
+If you have any queries or your individual circumstances fall outside this advice, practitioners should contact the Board.

-As a Registered Dietitian you MUST NOT practise in New Zealand – including in a part time or voluntary capacity – unless you hold an Annual Practising Certificate (APC).
-You may also not call yourself a Dietitian.
-Further details about holding an APC and activity which constitutes ‘practise’ is in the Registration and APC guidance on the Board’s website here – Understanding Registration and Annual Practising Certificates.
-If you are uncertain whether or not you need to hold an APC please contact the Board to discuss further.
+As a Registered Dietitian you MUST NOT practice in New Zealand – including in a part time or voluntary capacity – unless you hold an annual practising certificate.
+You may also not call yourself a dietitian.
+See Understanding Registration and Annual Practising Certificates for further details about holding an APC and activity which constitutes ‘practice’.
+If you are uncertain whether or not you need to hold an APC please contact the Board to discuss.

 Process for becoming Non-Practising